Charts and Graphs Quiz Best MCQs

 The area of each rectangle represented the respective class frequencies.
 When the class intervals are equal, the rectangles all have the same width and their heights directly represent the class frequencies.
 For the case in which class intervals are not all equal, the height of the rectangle (bar) over an unequal class interval, is to be adjusted because it is area and not the height that measures frequency.
 This means that the height of a rectangle must be proportionally decreased if the length of the corresponding class interval increases.

-For example, if the length of a class interval becomes double, then the height of the rectangle is to be halved so that area, being the fundamental property of the rectangle of a histogram remains unchanged.
+For example, if the length of a class interval becomes double, then the height of the rectangle is to be halved so that area, being the fundamental property of the rectangle of the histogram remains unchanged.
 This sort of rescaling is necessary to observe the correct pattern of distribution.

 An alternative to the histogram is kernel density estimation, which uses a kernel to smooth samples.
 This will construct a smooth probability density function, which will, in general, more accurately reflect the underlying variable.